JoslynFu/Climate-Analysis/assignment/climate.md

 rate than antarctica mass.
 While greenland mass was initially heavier than antarctica mass, greenland mass is now less than the antarctica mass.

+Melting glaciers add to rising sea levels, which in turn increases coastal erosion and elevates storm surge as warming air and ocean temperatures create more frequent and intense coastal storms like hurricanes and typhoons.

 -----